jaclynscarey/recipe-finder/README.md

 * Dynamic Dropdowns: The app dynamically generates dropdown menus based on the selected category, providing users with relevant options to choose from.
 * Random Recipe: The home page of the app presents users with a randomly selected dish or meal each time they visit, adding an element of surprise and exploration.
 * Detailed Recipe View: Clicking on a recipe from the search results opens a detailed recipe view, showcasing the recipe name, ingredients, instructions, and even a video demonstration if available.
+* Google OAuth Login: Users can log in securely using their Google account.
+* Conditional Navigation: The navigation bar updates based on the user's login status (Login/Logout).
+* Login Confirmation Page: After successful login, users are redirected to a dedicated confirmation page.
+* User Reviews (CRUD): Authenticated users can submit, edit, and delete reviews for individual recipes.
+Each review is stored and retrieved in real-time from a MongoDB database.
+* Client-Side Sorting: Reviews can be sorted by date (newest/oldest) or rating (highest/lowest).

 ## Technologies Used